Home » Symptoms » Dog Symptoms A-Z » Keratitis (Corneal Inflammation)

 Basics and possible causes

-One of the most common causes of Keratitis (corneal inflammation) in dogs is infections caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+One of the most common causes of keratitis in dogs is infections caused by bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., viruses, or fungi.
-These microorganisms can directly infect the cornea or enter the eye through an injury.
+These microorganisms can infect the cornea directly or enter the eye through an injury.

-Injuries to the corneal surface, such as those caused by dirt, foreign objects, or scratches, are also common triggers.
-If the protective surface is damaged, the deeper layers are more susceptible to infections and inflammatory conditions.
+Injuries to the corneal surface, such as those caused by dirt, foreign bodies, or scratches, are also common triggers.
+When the protective surface is damaged, the deeper layers are more susceptible to infections and inflammatory conditions.

 Another factor can be chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. irritation of the eye caused by environmental factors such as dust, smoke, or chemical vapors.
-Anatomical problems such as incomplete eyelid closure or an abnormally shaped cornea can also contribute to the development of Keratitis (corneal inflammation).
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. eye irritation caused by environmental factors such as dust, smoke, or chemical fumes.
+Anatomical problems, such as incomplete eyelid closure or an abnormally shaped cornea, can also contribute to the development of keratitis.

 Autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
-Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., in which the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks its own tissues, can also affect the cornea and cause Keratitis (corneal inflammation).
-These diseases are often difficult to diagnose and require special treatment.
+Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus., where the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. attacks its own tissues, can also affect the cornea and cause keratitis.
+These conditions are often difficult to diagnose and require special treatment.

 Typical accompanying symptoms